 - Share-based incentive schemes;

 - Managers’ transactions in Citycon’s financial instruments pursuant to the MAR;

 - Other information to be published as a stock exchange release according to the rules of Nasdaq Helsinki Ltd.

-The CEO, CFO and/or General Counsel decide on whether the criteria set for a stock exchange release are met.
+The CEO, CFO and/or Senior Legal Counsel decide on whether the criteria set for a stock exchange release are met.
 When assessing the need for issuing a stock exchange release, account will be taken of the fact whether similar issues have previously been disclosed through stock exchange releases and, as a rule, the same distribution channel shall be used in similar information.